(Disclosure: Some of the links below may be affiliate links)

 To help you choose, I have an article about Neon vs Revolut.

 In both cases, you may still have to get another card in some cases.
 Indeed, both Neon and Revolut are prepaid cards.
-And some services are not allowing prepaid cards.
+Some services do not allow prepaid cards.

 Finally, the last option for a credit card is to use it for travel.

-You can read many stories about how people travel for free using their credit card bonuses.
+You can read many stories about people traveling for free using their credit card bonuses.
 These are mainly stories in the United States.

 Switzerland’s best travel points credit card is the Swiss Miles & More MasterCard.
 This credit card will give you one award mile for every 2 CHF spent.
-And you will also get 1000 award miles every year.
-All this for 120 CHF per year.
+You will also get 1000 award miles every year.
+All this is for 120 CHF per year.
 If we run the computation once again:

 - Bonus: 15’000 x 50% = 750 + 1000 = 8500 miles